rumq/java-corejava-book/pages/v2ch01Streams.md

 The `minBy` method returns a Collector.
 It takes a Comparator as an argument.
 It returns a Collector that returns the minimum element according to the specified Comparator.

-The `groupingBy` method returns a Collector.
-It takes a classifier function as an argument.
-It returns a Collector that groups the input elements according to a classification function.

-The `partitioningBy` method returns a Collector.
-It takes a predicate as an argument.
-It returns a Collector that partitions the input elements according to a predicate.

 The `mapping` method returns a Collector.
 It takes a function and a downstream collector as arguments.
 It returns a Collector that applies a mapping function to the input elements before accumulating them.